 I'm a Harlequin Mills and Boon author.
-I'm married with four kids, one dog, five cats and still have my sanity.
+I'm married with four kids, two dogs, five cats and still have my sanity.
 I walk my dog and get to make up stories all day, whilst having tea breaks when I like and getting to surf the net looking at all kinds of stuff and call it research.

 So, last December, when I still wasn’t receiving JK Rowling sized advances or royalty checks, I got myself a job.
 As much as I loved being at home writing all day, it wasn’t paying enough and so I got myself a job as a receptionist at a GP surgery.